itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.2 =
-This release fixes an issue with a PHP error thrown under circumstances related to third-party plugins.
+This release has been tested with WordPress 4.3 and contains minor internal changes related to the Groups menu.